If you’re a child of the 1980’s, you probably remember this iconic shampoo commercial:

 Your brand isn’t what you say it is.
 It’s what your audience says it is.

 In our example of Heather, perhaps she was telling her friends that the shampoo made her hair feel good, but the bottle was slippery and hard to open, or the smell wasn’t quite what she expected.
 Or maybe it costs just a little more than she’d like to pay.
-And what about the sales clerk’s lack of knowledge when she was at the store deciding which shampoo to buy?
+And what about the sales staff’s lack of knowledge when she was at the store deciding which shampoo to buy?
 Her experience in all of these areas, not the product itself or the marketing messages she’d heard, shaped the story that she shared with her two friends.

 Today, there are many more people telling their “friends” what they think of your brand in a very public way to a lot more than two people at a time.
 (Just imagine how many people Heather could have told about her shampoo today!)
 Many would like to argue that with so many voices and so much noise, we’ve lost our ability to truly manage our brands and the conversations around them.
 I’m not sure I buy into this.
 Follow me for just a moment, because here’s my theory: